In the translation editor, the Grid is the place where you see the source text and type the translation.

 To turn off tracking changes: On the Review ribbon, click Track changes again.

-memoQ will save the changes in the documents.
+memoQ saves the changes in the documents.
 Each change is marked with the name of the user who made the change, and the time when the change was made.
-To see the details of a change, point the mouse at it:
+To see the details of a change, mouse over it:

 Markup is exported in certain formats only: In most document formats, memoQ cannot export the markup.
 But if the document is Microsoft Word, you can export the tracked changes.
 You can also export them in SDLXLIFF documents, and into table RTF documents, too.

 You may not be able to track changes in online projects: The project manager can set up the project so that tracking changes is not allowed.
 If you work on the checkout of an online project, and the Track changes button is not active - but you think it should be -, ask your project manager if this is intentional.